kashw2/My-Brain/SES/HRBC021.md

 - Participate in risk assessment and review
 - Complete mandatory training
 - Inform management if they are concerned about procedures and processes
-- Undertake duties with care and dilligence
+- Undertake duties with care and diligence

 #### Step 3